 - Communication – we suggest encouraging facetime and video calls and avoiding overload in emails.
 Emails can be less productive and if they replace office conversations can cause more admin and reduce the contact time people have.
 We suggest daily catch ups between teams by call or video.
 We are also implementing a weekly team video meeting where we can deliver updates rather than sending a mass email out.

 This national move to home working, forces business and employees to think and work differently and may be the push some need to see better and more efficient ways of working.
-As a result Thrive Law have gone from paper light to a paper free firm and were talking about the impact of the atmosphere and how none of us are travelling and gaining hours back which we can spend doing exercise, reading or something that you wouldn’t normally have time to do.
+As a result Thrive Law have gone from paper light to a paper free firm and we are talking about the impact on the atmosphere and how none of us are travelling and gaining hours back which we can spend doing exercise, reading or something that you wouldn’t normally have time to do.

 At this unprecedented time, we do need to take the positives form some of the situations we find ourselves in and we hope this blog has been helpful.
 If you feel like the current pandemic is impacting your mental health or you would like tried and tested tips on how to look after your wellbeing whilst staying inside, we have released a blog here.

 Our Coronavirus enquiries email service remains online; if you have any questions at all, we will respond within 48 hours.
 We’re really passionate about guiding businesses through these difficult times, with as much compassion as possible for the employees Please do get in touch at email@example.com.